The organisational structure of Te Puni Kōkiri consists of the Chief Executive's Office and four directorates, or Te Puni.

 The Chief Executive’s office supports the Chief Executive and the Executive Team, and is responsible for the overall cultural competency and well-being of the organisation.
 The office has a small staff base in the Wellington head office and a network of Pouwhakahaere throughout the motu.

-The Acting Chief Executive of Te Puni Kōkiri is Lisa Davies.
+The Chief Executive of Te Puni Kōkiri is Dave Samuels.

 Investment Te Puni